dumbmatter/dumbmatter.com/src/posts/did-adrian-peterson-actually-rush-for-more-yards-than-eric-dickerson-but-have-it-go-unnoticed-due-to-measurement-error.md

 ---
 date: 2013-01-14
 layout: post.html
-tags: football, programming, sports, statistics
+tags: Football, Programming, Sports, Statistics
 title: Did Adrian Peterson actually rush for more yards than Eric Dickerson but have it go unnoticed due to measurement error?
 ---